-- b.
-Must be evaluated by an athletic trainer or team physician (or physician designee) with concussion experience - c.
-Must be removed from practice/play for that calendar day if concussion is confirmed or suspected - d.
-May only return to play the same day if the athletic trainer, team physician or physician designee determines that concussion is no longer suspected
+- a.
+Must be removed from practice or competition for evaluation. - b.
+Must be evaluated by an athletic trainer or team physician (or physician designee) with concussion experience. - c.
+Must be removed from practice/play for that calendar day if concussion is confirmed or suspected. - d.
+May only return to play the same day if the athletic trainer, team physician or physician designee determines that concussion is no longer suspected.